stevejford/anytimereview/apps/domainmarketplace/docs/support/faq.md

 Accounts & Support
 - How do I cancel?
-  - Period rentals: cancel before renewal in Billing → Rentals.
+  - Period hires: cancel before renewal in Billing → hires.
 Per‑click: cancel the plan to stop future usage charges.
 - How do I contact support?
-  - Use in‑app Support or email support@example.com with your domain, rental ID, and a brief description.
+  - Use in‑app Support or email support@example.com with your domain, hire ID, and a brief description.

 References
 - DNS Cutover Runbook: docs/ops/runbooks/dns-cutover.md